queenofdowntime/queenofdowntime.github.io/blog/hiking-in-norway.md

 Since I was up anyway, I cracked on early and proceeded on my most challenging day so far.
 I'm sure my extreme tiredness contributed a lot, but I can only describe the terrain as 'lethal'.
 This time, in addition to steep height losses and gains which _felt_ vertical, there were sections which genuinely _were_ vertical.
-At times one trail marker would appear at the edge of a gorge with the next on its other side, sheer rock faces the only way up or down.
+In some places one trail marker would appear at the edge of a gorge with the next on its other side, sheer rock faces the only way up or down.
 This is the sort of thing I find great fun when I am not carrying a large backpack which completely alters my centre of gravity.
 It was also raining still.